 Paul Clarke is widely acknowledged as the one of the UK’s leading communication experts about green and electric cars.
-Paul founded Green Car Guide, the UK’s original green car news site, in 2006, and has spent the last 12 years editing the site and reviewing all the leading green cars – whether they be petrol, diesel, hybrid or electric – with the aim of seeking out cars that are efficient and great to drive.
+Paul founded Green Car Guide, the UK’s original green car news site, in 2006, and has spent the last 13 years editing the site and reviewing all the leading green cars – whether they be electric, hybrid, petrol or diesel – with the aim of seeking out cars that are efficient and great to drive.

 Paul also directs communication projects within the industry.
 Such projects include Electric Nation, which is the world’s largest electric vehicle smart charging trial, and its predecessor, My Electric Avenue.
 Both of these projects have exceeded their targets in terms of the recruitment of electric vehicle drivers, and both of these projects have won awards for their effective communication.

-Working with the £1bn government-industry Advanced Propulsion Centre (APC), Paul directed the production of the APC’s website and video, as well as providing support in other areas such as copywriting and event communication.
+Working with the £1bn government-industry Advanced Propulsion Centre (APC), Paul directed the production of the APC’s website and video at launch, as well as providing support in other areas such as copywriting and event communication.

 Acting as a communications director in the wider automotive industry, Paul carries out a range of roles, including for the Northern Automotive Alliance (NAA), for the NAA’s projects which involve members such as Bentley Motors, and for a number of companies involved in the automotive industry.
 In these roles Paul typically develops a communication strategy and directs its implementation, which could cover a range of areas such as a new brand, website, copywriting, photography, video production, PR and social media.